-Westgate Mennonite Collegiate is sponsored by thirteen supporting congregations.
+Westgate is sponsored by thirteen supporting congregations.
 These churches make up the Mennonite Educational Society of Manitoba, an organization that was founded to operate and maintain Westgate Mennonite Collegiate.
 According to its constitution, it is the “objective of the Corporation to stress the integration of knowledge, to interpret the world and the meaning of life from a Christian perspective, to acquaint students with the Mennonite heritage, to stress Christian values, and to give leadership in education so that the changing needs of the students and the times will be considered.”

 Westgate seeks a strong complement of Mennonite students from its constituent churches at each grade level.
-All applications are welcome and every effort is made to place each applicant.
+That said, all applications are welcome and every effort is made to place each applicant.
 Note that, because of admission guidelines, limits on class size and resources, Westgate may be unable to offer space or a program for all applicants.

 - All new applicants who have submitted their application and references will be interviewed by the principal/vice-principal.
 Parents/Guardians are important participants in these interviews.

 - Applicants are encouraged to meet the application deadlines as outlined on page 2 of this program guide.
 Students applying after these deadlines are at greater risk of finding their grade already at capacity.